codemonkeychris/xs/README.md

 My recommended steps to edit using JSX is:

 1. Edit `src\watch.ps1` to point to your user directory
-> Note: `watch.ps1` only accepts relative paths because of limitations of JSX the node.js
+> Note: `watch.ps1` only accepts relative paths because of limitations of TSC the node.js
-> JSX compilter.
+> TSC compilter.

 2. Enable powershell scripts - easiest way is to run `set-executionpolicy unrestricted` from an admin powershell window